 The demonstrations included maximum power take-off and climb to 12,500m (41,000ft), manual reversion manoeuvres with no hydraulics, maximum rate of descent at more than 3,050m/min (10,000ft/min), tactical manoeuvres at an altitude of 200ft, simulated single-engine manoeuvres and performance landing achieving a stopping distance of less than 610m (2,000ft).

 The selection of the Boeing 737 MMA was announced in July 2004 with the contract award covering the manufacture of five trial aircraft during the next eight years.
-One aircraft each has been allocated for airworthiness tests, static tests and fatigue tests, and two aircraft for testing the mission systems.
+One aircraft was allocated for airworthiness, static and fatigue tests, and two aircraft for testing the mission systems.

 Boeing P-8A Poseidon test aircraft T-1 conducts a test flight

 The preliminary design review (PDR) was successfully completed in November 2005.
 The critical design review was completed in July 2007.
 Boeing began production of the first of five test aircraft in December 2007.
 The first flight of the P-8A test aircraft T1 was completed in April 2009.
 The first mission systems test flight of the T2 was successfully completed in June 2010.
 The test aircraft T3 completed its first flight test in July 2010.

 Full-scale static testing on the airframe of the first ground-test vehicle S1 was completed in January 2011.
 The fatigue tests on S2, the second ground-test vehicle, began in late 2011.
 The first P-8A production aircraft completed its maiden flight in July 2011.

 Boeing 737-based design

 The aircraft design is based on the proven fuselage of the 737-800 and the wings of the 737-900.
 The P-8A aircraft has increased gross weight capability in comparison with the 737-800.